RobiatAbdulazeez/RobiatsBookStore/RobiatsBookStore/README.txt

  i changed this display text from dropdown to content management

  1:29
- I created a new project in my class library
+ I created a new project in my class library i created three new projects in my solution folder RobiatsBooksStore.DataAccess, RobiatsBooksStore.Models,
+ RobiatsBooksStore.Utility
+ I copied my data folder in my project and pasted it in my  RobiatsBooksStore.DataAccess and deleted the original data folder from my project

+ 2:16
+ I installed the Microsoft.EntityFrameWork Core.Relational and thhe Core.sqlServer packages
+ successfully installed

+ 2:18
+ I DELETED THE MIGRATION FOLDER IN THE DATA.ACCESS FOLDER

+ 2:20
+ I tried to install the Nuget Package but it was usuccessful, issue with my namespace